GabrielCompriLiferay/b3-maven-liferay/README.md

 blade server init

-2.Once everything downloads.
+2. Once everything downloads.
 Put your license in ./bundles/deploy

 3. Then run: